NVIDIA/NeMo/docs/source/nlp/joint_intent_slot.rst

 Joint Intent and Slot Classification
 ====================================

-Joint Intent and Slot classification is a method for classifying an Intent and detecting all relevant Slots (Entities) for the Intent in a query.
+Joint Intent and Slot classification is a NLP task for classifying an Intent and detecting all relevant Slots (Entities) for the Intent in a query.
 For example, in the query `What is the weather in Santa Clara tomorrow morning?`, we would like to classify the query as a `weather intent`, detect `Santa Clara` as a `location slot`,